investment options, which can result in drastic and sometimes disastrous results.

 Source: http://www.Free-Articles-Zone.com

 Managing the personal finances and to multiply it many fold needs prudent investment strategies.
-Without gaining adequate knowledge in investment, do not try your hand in various
+Without gaining adequate knowledge in investment, do not try your hand in various investment options, which can result in drastic and sometimes disastrous results.

 A new investor should first visit the local library and try to get various guides on personal finance.
 Issues relating to personal finance includes basis for a budget, sticking to the budget, saving money for an easy retirement life, major purchases, and managing the accrued finances properly.